tomasbasham/ratelimit/README.rst

             raise Exception('API response: {}'.format(response.status_code))
         return response

-Alternatively to cause the current thread to sleep until the specified time period has ellapsed and then retry the function use the ``sleep_and_retry`` decorator.
+Alternatively, to cause the current thread to sleep until the specified time period has elapsed and then retry the function use the ``sleep_and_retry`` decorator.
 This ensures that every function invocation is successful at the cost of halting the thread.